Journalism: Ethics and standards

 While various existing codes have some differences, most share common elements including the principles of – truthfulness, accuracy, objectivity, impartiality, fairness and public accountability – as these apply to the acquisition of newsworthy information and its subsequent dissemination to the public.

 Bill Kovach and Tom Rosenstiel propose several guidelines for journalists in their book The Elements of Journalism.
 Their view is that journalism's first loyalty is to the citizenry and that journalists are thus obliged to tell the truth and must serve as an independent monitor of powerful individuals and institutions within society.
 In this view, the essence of journalism is to provide citizens with reliable information through the discipline of verification.
+The values and preferences of the citizens can be determined with opinion polls.

 Some journalistic Codes of Ethics, notably the European ones, also include a concern with discriminatory references in news based on race, religion, sexual orientation, and physical or mental disabilities.
 The Parliamentary Assembly of the Council of Europe approved in 1993 Resolution 1003 on the Ethics of Journalism which recommends journalists to respect the presumption of innocence, in particular in cases that are still sub judice.

 In the UK, all newspapers are bound by the Code of Practice of the Independent Press Standards Organisation.
 This includes points like respecting people's privacy and ensuring accuracy.
 However, the Media Standards Trust has criticized the PCC, claiming it needs to be radically changed to secure the public trust of newspapers.

 This is in stark contrast to the media climate prior to the 20th century, where the media market was dominated by smaller newspapers and pamphleteers who usually had an overt and often radical agenda, with no presumption of balance or objectivity.
+But scholars and practitioners have also critiqued the use of objectivity in journalism, with journalist Ramona Martinez arguing that "objectivity is the ideology of the status quo."
+Such critiques of objectivity have led to the rise of advocacy journalism or movement journalism.

 Novaya Gazeta's editor-in-chief Dmitry Muratov was awarded the 2021 Nobel Peace Prize for his "efforts to safeguard freedom of expression" in Russia.

 Because of the pressure on journalists to report news promptly and before their competitors, factual errors occur more frequently than in writing produced and edited under less time pressure.
-Thus a typical issue of a major daily newspaper may contain several corrections of articles published the previous day.
+Thus, a typical issue of a major daily newspaper may contain several corrections of articles published the previous day.
 Perhaps the most famous journalistic mistake caused by time pressure was the Dewey Defeats Truman edition of the Chicago Daily Tribune, based on early election returns that failed to anticipate the actual result of the 1948 US presidential election.